alexhippo/static-node-and-express-portfolio/README.md

 ### Installing
 Step 1: Unzip the zip file.

-Step 2: Open the folder in a text editor, such as VSCode.
+Step 2: Open the folder on the command line, such as Git Bash, Powershell or Terminal.

 Step 3: Run `npm init` to install all dependencies to run this project